-You may have products you love that work, and you are comfortable with the ingredients.
+You may have products you love that work and are comfortable with the ingredients.
 Perfect, don’t change a thing.
-On the other end of the spectrum, you may want to be overly cautious and rehaul the products you use to be as safe as possible during pregnancy.
+On the other end of the spectrum, you may want to be overly cautious and rehaul your products to be as safe as possible during pregnancy.
 Or you may fall somewhere in the middle, where you want to take some precautions without sacrificing your favorite products.
-Navigating pregnancy is all about finding solutions that fit you and that will differ from one parent to the next.
+Navigating pregnancy is about finding solutions that fit you, which will differ from one parent to the next.

 Factors to Consider with Potential Risks of Ingredients